cyberfire/tcpmux/README.md

                   Please refer to sample/sample_extern_ident.c it is also supported to register internal protocol identifier dyanmically please refer to sample/sample_xmodule.c
-2. access control: user can write its own access control program.
-Then configure tcpmux to launch this access control program instead of real server for a proto.
+2. access control: user can write access control program to limit IP and time to access one service.
+   Then configure tcpmux to launch this access control program instead of real server for a protocol.
    After access check pass, the access control program can launch the real server.
    Please refer to sample/access_control.c

 </pre>